 It also provides policy recommendations.

 The ILB DataLab is an applied research unit made up of data scientists who are familiar with the problems of the financial industry.

 An international event that has become a landmark.

 The objective of the day is to bring together academics, financial practitioners and regulators to discuss research questions related to the integration of climate risks (and more generally environmental issues) into macroeconomic modelling/forecasting and financial sector risk assessment.

 Women in Science (WiSE).

-The ILB Group coordinates more than 70 research programmes within four societal transitions: environmental, digital, demographic and financial.
+The ILB Network coordinates more than 70 research programmes within four societal transitions: environmental, digital, demographic and financial.

 Each year, around 400 researchers, in France and internationally, are linked to ILB chairs and programmes.